efe Consultants

 Polarization Index (PI)

-Indicates the moisture and possible deposition of conductive dust particles on the surface of insulation material.
-Polarization index
+Indicates the moisture and possible deposition of conductive dust particles on the surface of insulation material

 Excitation Current Test